Montclair, New Jersey: Education

+Infrastructure

 Transportation

 Montclair is considered a commuter suburb of New York City.
-NJ Transit and DeCamp Bus Lines are the providers of public transportation.
+NJ Transit is the provider of public transportation.
 The average Montclair commute is 38 minutes each way.
 About 24% of commuters take mass transit, while 59% drive alone.
 Twelve times more Montclair commuters take mass transit than the national average.

 Roads and highways

 As of May 2010, the township had a total of 100.62 mi of roadways, of which 86.68 mi were maintained by the municipality and 13.94 mi by Essex County Road Dept.

 Major roads in the township include County Route 506 (Bloomfield Avenue).

 There is a taxi stand near Bloomfield Avenue in eastern Montclair, in front of Lackawanna Plaza, formerly the Montclair train station.

+Public transportation

 Bus

-NJ Transit buses 11, 28, 29, 34, 97, 191 and 705 run through Montclair, most going along the main street, Bloomfield Avenue.
+NJ Transit buses 11, 28, 29, 34, 97, 191, and 705 run through Montclair, most going along the main street, Bloomfield Avenue.
 The NJ transit bus routes are: